Three UK: Roaming at domestic prices

 Until 2009, Three subscribers in the UK, Ireland, Austria, Italy, Denmark, Sweden, Hong Kong and Australia could use their service on Three networks around the world for no extra charge with "3 Like Home".
-The service was relaunched on 30 August 2013 as "Feel At Home" for UK customers visiting Australia, Austria, Denmark, Hong Kong, Ireland, Italy and Sweden where calls, texts and data can be consumed without roaming charges; meaning they cost the same as for communication within the UK.
+The service was relaunched on 30 August 2013 as "Feel At Home" for UK customers visiting Australia, Austria, Denmark, Hong Kong, Ireland, Italy and Sweden, where calls, texts and data could be consumed without roaming charges; meaning they cost the same as for communication within the UK.
 Additional countries were subsequently added to "Feel At Home" including Finland, France, Indonesia, Israel, Macau, New Zealand, Norway, Spain, Sri Lanka, Switzerland and the United States.
 The service was expanded to a further 24 European countries in September 2016.
 Three changed the name of its roaming proposition from "Feel at Home" to "Go Roam", which now covers 59 countries and territories since 2017.
-Three advertises that the service covers "71 destinations" because it counts several countries multiple times.
+Three advertises that the service covers "71 destinations" because it counts several countries more than once.
 For example, Three counts "Ireland" and "Republic of Ireland" as two destinations, counts Åland in addition to Finland, counts two parts of Spain in addition to Spain, counts two parts of Portugal in addition to Portugal, and counts eight parts of France in addition to France.
 "Go Roam" only covers roaming, and does not include non-roaming services such as international calls made from the UK.

-Despite promising to keep EU Roaming free of charge, Three UK changed their terms and conditions in September 2021.
+Three UK changed its terms and conditions in September 2021.
 Customers acquiring new contracts or updates after that date will no longer have "Go Roam" free of charge.
-This benefit is now subject to a £2 per day for roaming in EU countries (except Ireland) and £5 per day when roaming outside the EU.
+This benefit costs £2 per day for roaming in EU countries (except Ireland) and £5 per day when roaming outside the EU.

 Frequency allocations

 Virtual operators

-The Three network is used by two mobile virtual network operators (MVNOs).
-Dixons Carphone launched their iD Mobile network in May 2015.
-In June 2018, Three UK and sister company Superdrug entered an MVNO partnership to launch Superdrug Mobile, which is exclusive to members of Superdrug's "Health & Beautycard" loyalty scheme.
+The Three network is used by a number of mobile virtual network operators (MVNOs).

+In May 2015, Dixons Carphone launched its iD Mobile network.

+In August 2017, Three UK launched its SMARTY network.

+In June 2018, Three UK and its sister company, Superdrug, launched its Superdrug Mobile network.

 SMARTY

 In August 2017, Three launched a no frills SIM-only brand called SMARTY to compete against O2's giffgaff and Vodafone's VOXI.

+Unlike Three, which offers telephone support, SMARTY instead opted to only offer live chat, community forums and help pages; the live chat service is provided by Three UK customer support teams.
+Instead of fixing customers into a contract, SMARTY offers a rolling 30-day contract, allowing customers to cancel at any time.
+They offer free EU roaming and MMS.
+Furthermore, SMARTY does not complete credit checks, making it an option for people with a poor credit score.
+Unlike Three, eSIM is not supported on SMARTY.

+From 2019 to 2024, SMARTY won a number of Best PAYG Network and Best Value SIM Only awards from comparison service uSwitch.